mickem/nscp-docs/samples/index.rst

 check_pdh
 ---------

-Check the value of a performance (PDH) counter.
+Check the value of a performance (PDH) counter on the local or remote system.

 .. include:: ../samples/CheckSystem_check_pdh_samples.inc